Capitalized interest is one of the hidden dangers of federal student loans.

 - The loan going into default

-Going back to our original example shows the importance of timely submission of you paperwork for your yearly income certification.
-If you miss a deadline, you are automatically put back in the standard repayment plan.
+Going back to our original example shows the importance of timely submission of your paperwork for your yearly income certification.
+Missing a deadline means the borrower is placed back on the standard repayment plan.
 This change in repayment triggers interest capitalization.
-Don’t miss any deadline!
+Don’t miss an income-certification deadline!

-Similarly, if you meet all of your deadlines but your loan servicer makes an error, do not allow them to just put you on an administrative forbearance while they get things sorted out.
-The loan servicer may tell you that you will not be paying any money during the forbearance, but once it ends, the interest is capitalized.
-Depending upon how much interest has accumulated and how long it has been since your interest was last capitalized, this lender error could be extremely expensive to you.
+Similarly, if you meet all of your deadlines but your loan servicer makes an error, do not allow them just to put you on an administrative forbearance while they get things sorted out.
+The loan servicer may tell you that you will not be paying any money during the forbearance, but the end of the forbearance means interest capitalization.
+Depending upon how much interest has accumulated and how long it has been since your last capitalized, this lender error could be costly.

 An Essential Reminder for Borrowers with Large Federal Balances

 A critical concept in student loan literacy is the capitalization of unpaid interest.